WV 2016-2017 Final Milestone Report

 In order to stay on track in achieving pollution reduction targets and meeting Chesapeake Bay goals, West Virginia sets programmatic milestones that are reported on annually and revised every two years.
-Currently, West Virginia is in the middle of their 2 year milestones for 2016-2017 and all milestones are either on track to be completed or have already been completed.
+Currently, West Virginia has just completed their 2 year milestones for 2016-2017 and all milestones have been completed.
+Milestone Report.PDF

 WV Significant Wastewater Upgrade Status

 A significant component of West Virginia's nutrient reductions, namely Nitrogen, have been achieved through upgrades to waste water treatment facilities.
-Upgrades to significant facilities located in WV's Bay drainage are either complete, scheduled for completion in 2017, or demonstrated permit compliance in 2015.
+Upgrades to significant facilities located in WV's Bay drainage are either complete or demonstrated permit compliance in 2017 progress.